Alaska Court Records

 How Do I Find DUI Checkpoints in Alaska?

 Alaska laws do not consider DUI/sobriety checkpoints illegal, and law enforcement does not set up checkpoints.
 Nevertheless, a police officer may order a traffic stop if there is reason to believe a driver is under the influence of a substance.
-The officer shall then perform standardized field sobriety tests to this effect.
+Officers often perform standardized field sobriety tests.
 Interested persons may perform a simple web search for active checkpoints or check social media communities for chatter on checkpoints.

 What is an Aggravated DUI in Alaska?